andrewsardone/dotfiles/README.md

 Inspired by others to put my dot files under git's control.

-*08/03/2009* - Reogranized files to be cleaner and more modular, taking influence from [Ryan Bates](http://github.com/ryanb/dotfiles/tree/master).
+*08/03/2009* - Reorganized files to be cleaner and more modular, taking influence from [Ryan Bates](http://github.com/ryanb/dotfiles/tree/master).

 ### Installation